 When you install MSN Apps, we collect data that tells us if the app was installed properly, the installation date, the app version, and other data about your device such as the operating system and browser.
 This data is collected on a regular basis to help us determine the number of MSN App users and identify performance issues associated with different app versions, operating systems, and browsers.

-We also collect data about how you interact with MSN Apps and websites, such as usage frequency and content viewed, in order to operate, improve, and personalize MSN Apps and websites, as well as other Microsoft products and services.
-Some MSN Apps and websites provide an enhanced experience when you sign in with your Microsoft account, including allowing you to customize your interests and favorites.
-You can manage personalization through MSN and Bing settings.
+We also collect data about how you interact with MSN services, such as usage frequency and content viewed.
+Some MSN services provide an enhanced experience when you sign in with your Microsoft account, including allowing you to customize your interests and favorites.
+You can manage personalization through MSN and Bing settings, as well as through settings in other Microsoft services that include MSN services.
 We also use the data we collect to provide you with advertisements that may be of interest to you.
-You can opt out of interest-based advertising through the advertising links within MSN Apps and websites, or by visiting Microsoft's opt-out page.
+You can opt out of interest-based advertising through the advertising links within MSN services, or by visiting Microsoft's opt-out page.

-MSN Money allows you to access personal finance information from third-party financial institutions.
+Previous versions of MSN Money allow you to access personal finance information from third-party financial institutions.
 MSN Money only displays this information and does not store it on our servers.
 Your log-in credentials used to access your financial information from third parties are encrypted on your device and are not sent to Microsoft.
-These financial institutions, as well as any other third-party services you access through MSN Apps and websites, are subject to their own terms and privacy policies.
+These financial institutions, as well as any other third-party services you access through MSN services, are subject to their own terms and privacy policies.

 Office Roaming Service.
 The Office Roaming Service helps keep your Office settings up-to-date across your devices running Office.
-When you sign into Office with your Microsoft account or with your Office 365 account, the Office Roaming Service is turned on and syncs some of your customized Office settings to Microsoft servers (such as a list of most recently used documents and the last location viewed within a document).
-When you sign into Office on another device with the same Microsoft account or Office 365 account, the Office Roaming Service downloads your settings from Microsoft servers and applies them to the additional device.
+When you sign into Office with your Microsoft account, the Office Roaming Service is turned on and syncs some of your customized Office settings to Microsoft servers (such as a list of most recently used documents and the last location viewed within a document).
+When you sign into Office on another device with the same account, the Office Roaming Service downloads your settings from Microsoft servers and applies them to the additional device.
 The Office Roaming Service also applies some of your customized Office settings when you sign into Office.com.
 When you sign out of Office, the Office Roaming Service removes your Office settings from your device.
 Any changes you made to your customized Office settings are sent to Microsoft servers.

 Microsoft Updates.
 Office uses the Microsoft Update service to provide you with security and other important updates.
 See the Update Services section of this privacy statement for more information.

 Online Help, templates, fonts, and other content.
 Office uses other Microsoft or third-party services to give you the latest online content when you are connected to the Internet such as Help articles, templates, and fonts.
 For example, when you use the Help feature in Office applications, Office sends your search query to Office.com to provide you with online Help articles.
-In Word, you can highlight a word or phrase and retrieve relevant information from Wikipedia.
 These features are turned on by default, but you can turn them off using privacy settings.
 You can access privacy settings in Office 2013 by clicking File > Options > Trust Center > Trust Center Settings > Privacy Options.

 Click-to-Run Update Service.
 The Click-to-Run Update Service allows you to install certain Microsoft Office products over the Internet so you can start using them before they are completely downloaded.
 By default, the Click-to-Run Update Service also automatically detects online updates to Click-to-Run-enabled products on your device and downloads and installs them automatically.
 The service is turned on by default, but you can turn it off by using privacy settings.

 Search services.
-Office-supported Search services such as Insights allow you to request information from Microsoft or third-party services from within an Office application.
-For example, when you search on a particular word or phrase, Office sends to the service the unencrypted text you requested (and when using Insights, in order to provide you with contextually relevant search results, Office will send your requested word or phrase and some surrounding content from your document), as well as information about the software you're using, the locale to which your system is set, and, if required by a third-party content provider, authorization data indicating you have the right to download the relevant content.
+Office-supported search services such as Insights allow you to request information from Microsoft or third-party services from within an Office application.
+For example, in Word, you can highlight a word or phrase and retrieve relevant information from Bing search.
+When you search on a particular word or phrase, Office sends to the service the encrypted text you requested (and when using Insights, in order to provide you with contextually relevant search results, Office will send your requested word or phrase and some surrounding content from your document).
+In Excel, you can send categories of data to Microsoft in order to receive recommendations for other sets of similar data that might interest you, but the actual content from your workbook isn't sent to Microsoft.
+In addition, Office will send data about the software you're using and the locale to which your system is set.
+If required by a third-party content provider, it will also send authorization data indicating you have the right to download the relevant content.
 Frequently, the information you receive includes a link to additional information from the content provider's website.
-If you click this link, the content provider may place a cookie on your device to identify you for future transactions.
+If you click the link, the content provider may place a cookie on your device to identify you for future transactions.